TomKranenburg/Ome/README.md

+(CAUTION: All code and documentation was written by Chat-GPT 4o)

-# Audio Playback Application Documentation
+# OME Documentation

 ## Overview